Tetrakern/fictioneer/CUSTOMIZE.md

 ## Display taxonomies on chapter pages

 Chapters normally do not display taxonomies, because why bother if the story is already tagged to kingdom come?
 Do you really need half a page of tags?
-Seriously?
 Anyway, if you want to display taxonomies on chapter pages as well, you can hook them in with some custom HTML.

 **References**
 * Action: [fictioneer_chapter_before_header](ACTIONS.md#do_action-fictioneer_chapter_before_header-args-)